typedb/typedb-docs/_09-query/01-match-clause.md

 [tab:end]
 </div>

-This, matches instances of any attribute type whose value is "some value" and assigns them to variable `$x`.
+This matches instances of any attribute whose value is "some value" and assigns each to variable `$x`.

 #### Independent of owner
 We can match instances of attributes based on their value regardless of what they belong to.
 Let's look an example.